 People stay in the heart of the tourist area of Monastiraki without straying far, not knowing that just a few streets away is the real Athens and the allure of an emerging, changing city.
 I know because I tried it.
 I went no further than a coffee chain bar, falafel shop and the touristic shopping street, and wandered the crowded streets approaching the Acropolis.

 I didn’t find it that enticing either.
 But I know Athens better than that.
 Confining yourself to a small area isn’t representative of the whole, and you can’t formulate a strong opinion based just on that.

 Those who told me they liked Athens showed me on a map where they ventured, and they ventured far.
-A true explorer always finds the treasure and I’ve loved nothing more than to wander the city’s MANY neighbourhoods – from the upmarket and more residential areas, to the politically outspoken and those formerly run-down and avoided, but now in regeneration.
+A true explorer always finds the treasure and I’ve loved nothing more than to wander the city’s MANY neighbourhoods – from the upmarket and more residential areas to the politically outspoken and those formerly run-down and avoided, but now in regeneration.
 Even the little side streets off the popular tourism hub conceal windows into local life.

 Inquisitiveness soon shows you a different side of Athens.
-Attempting to understand it in context of its recent plight makes you appreciate it even more so.
+Attempting to understand it in the context of its recent plight makes you appreciate it even more so.